awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.modify-your-app.md

 # Modifying an Existing Application to Use DAX<a name="DAX.client.modify-your-app"></a>

-If you already have a Java application that uses DynamoDB, you will need to modify it so that it can access your DAX cluster\.
-The DAX Java client is very similar to the DynamoDB low\-level client included in the AWS SDK for Java, so you do not need to rewrite your entire application\.
+If you already have a Java application that uses Amazon DynamoDB, you have to modify it so that it can access your DynamoDB Accelerator \(DAX\) cluster\.
+You don't have to rewrite the entire application because the DAX Java client is similar to the DynamoDB low\-level client included in the AWS SDK for Java\.

-Suppose that you have a DynamoDB table named *Music*\.
-The partition key for the table is *Artist*, and its sort key is *SongTitle*\.
-The following program reads an item directly from the *Music* table:
+Suppose that you have a DynamoDB table named `Music`\.
+The partition key for the table is `Artist`, and its sort key is `SongTitle`\.
+The following program reads an item directly from the `Music` table\.

 ```
 import java.util.HashMap;